caleqw2/Scale-Finder/DEVELOPMENT.md

 4/27 - Cleaned up all code according to the Google guidelines, wrote unit tests, and updated documentation.
 Next up is actually starting work on the UI for chord input.

+4/29 - Essentially done with UI for chord input.
+Can now enter chords, see their scales in a menu, and view them on a piano.
+Next, I need to try to incorporate audio and make determinations about cleaning up the UI's look.